GM venture picks Michigan for 3rd US-based EV battery plant

 Associated Press

-DETROIT (AP) — General Motors and a joint venture partner plan to build an electric vehicle battery factory in Lansing, Michigan, which would be their third such factory in the U.S.
+DETROIT (AP) — General Motors and a joint-venture partner plan to build an electric vehicle battery factory in Lansing, Michigan, their third such factory in the U.S.

-The companies’ plans were revealed in documents posted on the city’s website Friday.
-They say that the plant will cost up to $2.5 billion and employ as many as 1,700 workers.
+The companies’ plans were revealed Friday in documents posted on the city’s website.
+They say the plant would cost up to $2.5 billion and employ as many as 1,700 workers.

-The plant would be built on the site of GM’s Lansing Delta Township Assembly factory, which has been annexed by the city.

-A joint venture between GM and LG Energy Solution called Ultium Cells LLC will build the factory.
-The plans were revealed in documents detailing a “Renaissance Zone” program.
+The factory would be built on the site of GM’s Lansing Delta Township Assembly factory, which has been annexed by the city under a revenue-sharing agreement.
+A joint venture between GM and LG Energy Solution called Ultium Cells LLC would build the plant.

 The selection is a big win for Michigan, which missed out on three Ford Motor Co. battery factories and an electric vehicle assembly plant that were placed in Kentucky and Tennessee.

-The documents say the joint venture is obligating itself to investment and job creation.
-It says the building would be about 2.5 million square feet (230,000 square meters) with two-thirds being a “clean room” environment for battery cell manufacturing.
+The documents seeking Renaissance Zone and industrial tax breaks say the joint venture is obligating itself to investment and job creation.
+It says the building and related site improvements would be about 2.5 million square feet (230,000 square meters) with two-thirds of the building being a “clean room” environment for battery cell manufacturing.

 “The machinery and equipment consists of electrode mixing, coating, assembly and formation areas,” the documents say.

-GM would not comment specifically on the plant’s location, but said it was developing business cases “for potential future investments in Michigan.”
+GM would not comment specifically on the factory’s location but said it is developing business cases “for potential future investments in Michigan.”
 The company said it is discussing incentives with local officials.

 “These projects are not approved and securing all available incentives will be critical for any business case to continue moving forward,” spokesman Dan Flores said.
 “I’m not going to speculate on the timing of when GM leadership will make a decision on potential future investments in Michigan.”

-The step came as Gov. Gretchen Whitmer and the state Legislature worked to quickly enact economic development incentive bills focused on “critical” industries and preparing shovel-ready sites for business expansions.
-It was not clear what new incentives Michigan could offer GM, though it has billions of dollars in federal discretionary pandemic rescue aid and surplus state tax revenues.
+The step came as Gov. Gretchen Whitmer and the state Legislature work to quickly enact economic development incentive bills focused on “critical” industries and preparing shovel-ready sites for business expansions.
+It is not clear what new incentives Michigan could offer GM, though it has billions of dollars in federal discretionary pandemic rescue aid and surplus state tax revenues.

+A spokesman for the Michigan Economic Development Corp. said it is premature to comment on any potential state support for GM.

 Ford’s decision in September to build electric vehicle and battery plants in southern states was a blow to the nation’s auto hub, particularly because Ford said Michigan did not have the types of sites it needed.

-The Lansing City Council will meet Monday and the following week to approve the tax breaks, said president Peter Spadafore.
+The Lansing City Council will meet Monday and the following week to approve the tax breaks, president Peter Spadafore said.

 “It’s my understanding there’s a competition for a battery plant and Lansing will do everything we can to make sure we are competitive to bring those jobs and billions of dollars of investment to our community,” he said.